Rediffusion: Rediffusion Cable

 Rediffusion also offered a low-bandwidth cable TV and radio distribution system.
 This was based on connecting homes with multiple twisted-pair cables.
 Each pair carried a single TV or radio channel.
 The system was provided in most United Kingdom towns.
 Selection of TV or radio station was by means of a rotary switch, usually mounted on a wall or window frame close to the point of entry of the cable into the home.
 From this a two-wire cable led to the TV or radio.
-The TVs used on this system were stripped-down TV sets with no tuner or RF front-end and the radios were little more than a loudspeaker with built in amplifier.
+The TVs used on this system were stripped-down TV sets with no tuner or RF front-end and the radios were little more than a loudspeaker with a step down transformer and volume control.
 Rediffusion abandoned this system of TV and radio distribution by the end of the 1980s.
 The wall mounted switches, external junction boxes and street cable ducts are still visible in places that have not been redeveloped since the late 1980s.

 Overseas Rediffusion

 BET and Rediffusion Limited had strong links with the former British colonies.
 These included holding the concessions for wired and over-the-air radio and television stations.
 A subsidiary company, Overseas Rediffusion, operated these stations and also sold advertising time and programming for them.
-Stations included the radio operations in Barbados, Sierra Leone, Singapore, Malaysia, Malta, Thailand and the wired television service Rediffusion Television in Hong Kong, the latter now known as Asia Television.
+Stations included the radio operations in Barbados, Sierra Leone, Singapore, Malaysia, Malta, Liberia, Thailand and the wired television service Rediffusion Television in Hong Kong, the latter now known as Asia Television.